Measuring a localization phase diagram controlled by the interplay of disorder and driving

 The first anomalous feature of the low-drive-frequency phase diagram, the observed enhanced localization near $K_0 \approx 3.8$, corresponds closely to a zero of the \emph{first} Bessel function $\mathcal{J}_1(K_0)$.
-To better understand this observation, we first note that a gauge transformation takes the oscillating linear force into an oscillating phase in the tunneling strength \cite{eckardt_superfluid-insulator_2005}.
-The transformed Hamiltonian reads
+In the high-frequency limit, the nonzero-frequency Bessel terms average away over many cycles.
+However, when $\hbar \omega \approx 4J$, higher-order terms {from the Jacobi-Anger expansion} contribute,